Rajeev-K/mvc-router/README.md

 For a real-world application written using MVC Router see [eureka!](https://github.com/Rajeev-K/eureka)

-The included demo application uses React.js in the View layer, and has a master page that includes a top bar and left panel, dropdown menu, dialogs and other goodies.
+The included demo application uses React.js in the View layer, and has a master page that includes a top bar and left panel, dropdown menu, and dialogs.

 ![Demo App](/images/screenshot.png?raw=true "Screenshot")